JuliaReach/ReachabilityAnalysis.jl/README.md

 The library is oriented towards a class of numerical methods known as **set propagation techniques:** to compute the set of states reachable by continuous or hybrid systems, such methods iteratively propagate a sequence of sets starting from the set of initial states, according to the systems' dynamics.
+See our [Commonly asked questions](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/man/faq/#Commonly-asked-questions-(FAQ)-1) (FAQ) section for pointers to the relevant literature, related tools and more.

 ## 🎯  Table of Contents